ranahemantkumar/bom-docker/README.md

     ```sh
     $ boomea-setup.sh serve --react
     ```
-5. Run the react watch command :
+3. Run the react watch command in react container bash:
     ```sh
     $ npm run run
     ```
+4. keep this terminal open.

-- Ucserver terminal
+## Run Ucserver
-6. Open a new terminal and enter into ucserver container through below command:
+1. Open a new terminal and navigate to {root directory}/ucserver
+2. Run the following command to enter into ucserver:
     For windows OS:
     ```sh
     $ boomea-setup.sh servewin --ucserver